User Interface Developer

 UI Developer Job Outlook

-According to the U.S. Bureau of Labor Statistics, UI developer employment is expected to explode by 19% from 2014 to 2024, almost triple the 7% projected growth rate for all occupations.
-Candidates in this field will find job openings for both full-time and part-time employment, while UI developers with a mercenary spirit can hire out their skills to the highest bidder on a contract or project basis.
+According to the U.S. Bureau of Labor Statistics, UI developer employment is expected to explode by 21% from 2018 to 2028, over four times the 5% projected growth rate for all occupations.
+Candidates in this field will find both full-time and part-time job openings, while UI developers with a mercenary spirit can hire out their skills to the highest bidder on a contract basis.

 UI developers are in-demand across all industries, in both the public and private sectors, however e-commerce is a standout area for UI developer employment.
-Thousands of retailers and wholesalers flock to the Internet (and the mobileverse) every week, in an effort to increase their reach across the fast growing digital marketplace.
-As more online sellers strive for differentiation in this competitive space, demand for skilled and qualified UI developers will reach a fever pitch.
-Smart companies understand that the UI is front-line of the online shopping experience, and will pursue skilled and qualified developers accordingly.
+Thousands of retailers and wholesalers flock to the Internet (and the mobileverse) every week in an effort to increase their reach across the fast growing digital marketplace.
+As more online sellers strive for differentiation in this competitive space, demand for talented UI developers will reach a fever pitch.
+Smart companies understand that the user interface is front-line in the online shopping experience and will pursue skilled and qualified UI developers accordingly.
 Developers with experience in the leading e-commerce content management systems (CMS), such as Magneto, WordPress, osCommerce and OpenCart, will be well-positioned to capitalize on this demand.